Streampunk/macadam/README.md

 ### Playback

-The playback event emitter works by sending a sequence of frame buffers (node.js `Buffer` objects) to the playback object.
+The playback event emitter works by sending a sequence of frame buffers and frame-sized chunks of interleaved audio data as node.js `Buffer` objects to a playback object.
 For smooth playback, build a few frames first and then keep adding frames as they are played.
 A `played` event is emitted each time playback of a frame is complete.

 Take care not to hold on to frame buffer references so that they can be garbage collected.